zachmichael14/stim_train_generator/README.md

 Additional data synchronicity challenges are posed by the communication between the manager, plotter, and executor.

 # Progress
-Overall, the project is ~70% finished, not including integration into the analog streaming codebase.
+Overall, the project is ~75% finished, not including integration into the analog streaming codebase.

-The core functionality for conventioal stimulation is functional, however.
+The core functionality for conventional stimulation is functional, however.
 Currently, it's possible to use the front end to generate a CSV of stimulation parameters, load that CSV into the executor, and execute the generated stim train using the DAQ.
-Though this requires manual linkage of the components, it's can attain millisecond accuracy in timing tests with durations as low as 5 ms and frequencies as high as 500 Hz.
+Though this requires manual linkage of the components, it can attain millisecond accuracy in timing tests with durations as low as 5 ms and frequencies as high as 500 Hz.

 ## Current Work
 The current goal is to finish the tasks for the individual components outlined below, then integrate the application into the analog streaming codebase.
 There aren't currently any glaring obstacles to integration, but specific features with regard to conditional stimulation based on EMG/IMU biofeedback will need to be discussed.

-    1. GUI: ~66% finished.
+    1. GUI: ~80% finished.
         - All current infrastructure/signaling is finished, pending:
-            - Define and conditionally display widgets for custom functions.
-This is the bulk of the remaining GUI work.
             - Give users the option to specify:
                 - Loop stim train or quit when finished (in the case of RC, F-wave)
                 - Rest amplitude (instead of returning to 0, return to *n* mA for participant tolerability)